Aunt Leah's Place

 Finances

-Charity Intelligence has consolidated Aunt Leah’s Place and Aunt Leah’s Foundation in the following financial analysis.
+Charity Intelligence has consolidated Aunt Leah’s and Aunt Leah’s Properties (associated foundation) in the following financial analysis.

-Aunt Leah’s Place received donations and special events revenue of $2.6m in F2021.
-The charity received $2.9m in government funding, representing 54% of total revenues.
-Administrative costs are 5% of revenues and fundraising costs are 22% of donations.
-This gives total overhead spending of 26%.
-For every dollar donated, 74 cents go to the cause, which is within Ci’s reasonable range for overhead spending.
+Administrative costs are 13% of revenues (excluding investment income).
+Fundraising costs are 13% of donations.
+This results in total overhead spending of 26%.
+For every dollar donated, 74 cents go to the cause.
+This falls within Ci’s reasonable range for overhead spending.

-Aunt Leah’s has $1.9m in funding reserves and $1.7m in interest-bearing debt.
-Most interest-bearing debt is held by the foundation.
-This results in net funding reserves of $223k.
-Excluding $50k in donor-endowed funds, the charity’s net funding reserves could cover less than a month of program costs.
+Aunt Leah’s has $2.1m in gross funding reserves and $912k in interest-bearing debt.
+This results in net funding reserves of $1.1m.
+Excluding $50k in donor-endowed funds, the net funding reserves can cover 24%, or three months of program costs.

-This charity report is an update that has been sent to Aunt Leah’s Place for review.
+This charity report is an update that has been sent for review to Aunt Leah’s.
 Changes and edits may be forthcoming.

 Financial Review